Associate of Science in Nursing

 Students in the Ivy Tech nursing program have opportunities to care for real patients in a variety of clinical settings, and skills are also learned in simulation labs.
 The growing use of the simulations allows students to assume roles not available to students in a clinical setting.
 This allows them to make critical choices and see the results of those choices.
 We utilize a variety of learning strategies in the classroom and clinical settings to appeal to every learning style.

 The Associate of Science in Nursing (ASN) can be completed in less than two years once admitted into the program.
 This means students can graduate sooner and begin working if they choose.
-Our faculty care about their students, we offer smaller class sizes which means we have one of the highest passing rates on board exams in the region.
-Class size is 20 or fewer, and clinicals never have more than 10 students at a time.
-Our nurses are currently in high demand in throughout Indiana and we have been told that our graduates are constantly getting chosen over students from other schools.
+Our faculty care about their students and provide individualized tutoring and mentoring.
+Our statewide aggregate pass rates are consistently high, and our nursing graduates are currently in high demand throughout Indiana.
+Learn how to apply to start your career.